Blackberry at Lake Sammamish State Park: Show Us Your “Heart”

 3. Tag FLSSP @flssp123 and #keepyoureyeontherootball

-4. At the end of the season, FLSSP will award prizes (2) for the biggest and craziest root balls submitted to the contest!
+4. At the end of the season, FLSSP, in partnership with the Snoqualmie Tribe Ancestral Lands Movement, will award prizes (2) for the biggest and craziest root balls submitted to the contest!

 2002 Issaquah Creek prior to restoration efforts.
 Light “fluffy” green color is blackberry.
 Highlighted area shows 0.8 acres in 2002 which grew to 2.0 acres by 2017 (see next photo).